Property Management in Sacramento, Placer, El Dorado and Yolo Counties since 1976.

 Our thorough pre-listing and move-out inspections always come complete with photos and details of your property’s condition.

-Specializing in management of single-family homes, duplexes, and condos for over 45 years, our Sacramento property managers utilize highly refined procedures to professionally handle every aspect of managing your rental home.
+Specializing in the management of single-family homes, duplexes, and condos for 50 years, our Sacramento property managers utilize highly refined procedures to professionally handle every aspect of managing your rental home.
 Rent Out Your Home: FAQ.

-Historically, most of our homes rent within a couple weeks.
+Historically, most of our homes rent within a couple of weeks.
 Even better, from 1976 to now, our eviction rate is less than 1%.
 We'll make sure your rental property is leased.
-Let our team market your Sacramento area home and get your rental occupied.
+Our experienced team markets your Sacramento area property strategically to secure qualified tenants and get your rental occupied quickly.

 Call or Email John Tiner today to Help You Rent & Manage Your Property